ghall15/fiscalhistory/webpage/_build/html/_sources/references.txt

 References
 **********

 ..
+[Ahamed]       Ahamed, Liaquat *Lords of Finance: The Bankers Who Broke the World*

+..
 [Anderson1983] Anderson, William G. 1983. *The Price of Liberty: The Public Debt of
                   the American Revolution* Charlottesville: University Press of Virginia.